waynedahlberg/waynedahlberg/README.md

 - Create responsive web pages using React
 - Prototype and iterate on product ideas
 - Bridge the gap between design and development teams

-## 🚀 Recent Projects
-tba

-## 📫 Let's Connect
-tba

----

-*"Design is not just what it looks like and feels like.
-Design is how it works." - Steve Jobs*

 *"Code is the highest fidelity of software design." - Me*